Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 47,339 people, 18,044 houses or apartments, and a median cost of homes of $740,269, real estate costs in San Luis Obispo are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With a population of 47,446, 18,708 total housing units (homes and apartments), and a median house value of $785,593, real estate costs in San Luis Obispo are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

-Single-family detached homes are the single most common housing type in San Luis Obispo, accounting for 47.12% of the city's housing units.
-Other types of housing that are prevalent in San Luis Obispo include large apartment complexes or high rise apartments ( 25.67%), duplexes, homes converted to apartments or other small apartment buildings ( 13.24%), and a few mobile homes or trailers ( 6.95%).
+Single-family detached homes are the single most common housing type in San Luis Obispo, accounting for 46.00% of the city's housing units.
+Other types of housing that are prevalent in San Luis Obispo include large apartment complexes or high rise apartments ( 25.41%), duplexes, homes converted to apartments or other small apartment buildings ( 13.24%), and a few row houses and other attached homes ( 8.18%).

 People in San Luis Obispo primarily live in small (one, two or no bedroom) single-family detached homes.
 San Luis Obispo has a mixture of owner-occupied and renter-occupied housing.

-Relative to California, our data show that San Luis Obispo's latest annual appreciation rate is lower than 80% of the other cities and towns in California.
+Relative to California, our data show that San Luis Obispo's latest annual appreciation rate is higher than 80% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within San Luis Obispo differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in San Luis Obispo - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best San Luis Obispo real estate investment or home purchase decisions.